 What is Classical Education?

-Classical emphasizes the humanities (Latin humanitas), encompassing the general learning that should be the possession of all human beings.
+- emphasizes the humanities, encompassing the general learning that should be the possession of all people

-Classical education is founded on logocentrism, the principle that truth exists and can be known through the exercise of reason, and that there are objective standards of truth, beauty, and virtue.
+- is founded on logocentrism, the principle that truth exists and can be known through the exercise of reason, and that there are objective standards of truth, beauty, and virtue

-Classical education stresses achievement in science and mathematics.
-Advances in STEM disciplines were necessary for the emergence of Enlightenment philosophy, and competence in science and math are necessary to comprehend the changing world and the challenges it faces.
+- stresses competence in science and mathematics, which are necessary to comprehend the changing world and the challenges it faces

-Classical education holds that the purpose of education is to enable human happiness.
-It seeks to engage the inquisitive nature and the need for purpose, which are innate in human mind and soul.
+- holds that the purpose of education is to enable human happiness.
+It seeks to engage the inquisitive nature and the need for purpose, which are innate in human mind and soul

-Classical education aims to instill appreciation and discernment of the good, the true, and the beautiful.
+- aims to instill appreciation and discernment of the good, the true, and the beautiful

-Classical educations employs a rigorous, content-rich curriculum in the liberal arts and sciences.
-This includes the use of primary sources in the humanities to convey the stories and mysteries of the human condition as told by the great authors and thinkers.
+- employs a rigorous, content-rich curriculum in the liberal arts and sciences; this includes the use of primary sources in the humanities to convey the stories and mysteries of the human condition as told by the great authors and thinkers

-A classical education is one in which the great books feature prominently.
-These works, as well as those of art and music, contain profound explorations of the questions that have occupied the noblest minds of every generation.
+- is one in which the great books feature prominently; these works, as well as those of great art and music, contain profound explorations of the questions that have occupied the noblest minds of every generation

-A classical education celebrates mystery.
-It holds that not everything real is quantifiable.
-Classical schools seek to tap students’ sense of wonder and to draw them toward wisdom.
+- celebrates mystery, seeking to tap students’ sense of wonder and to draw them toward wisdom

-A classical education prizes order.
-The object of the education is a well-ordered mind and heart, and every effort is made to reflect this order in the environment, from good manners to a well-adorned campus.
+- prizes a well-ordered mind and heart, and every effort is made to reflect this order in the environment, from good manners to a well-adorned campus

-Classical education aims to cultivate human flourishing in the individual, in communities, and in our nation.
+- aims to cultivate human flourishing in the individual, in communities, and in our nation

 What Is Classical Education Is Not